-I made fish cakes, like crab cakes except with fish.
+So I made fish cakes with the salmon, like crab cakes except with fish.
 They were scrump-diddly-umptious.

 Because if they ladies ain’t happy, you, my friend, will not be happy.
-So shut up and broil.
+So I just shut the hell up and broiled.

-I broiled the fish cakes and they were delizioso.
+The fish cakes were delizioso.
 Seriously.
 Keep in mind, the fish is already cooked, you’re basically just heating it up.
 So you don’t have to cook it for real long, just long enough for the tops to get golden brown.

 And you don’t have to turn them over, because the heat from the baking pan will heat up the underside of the fish cake.